About the Leopold Center's annual RFP

 Mary Adams, 515-294-5832, email@example.com, Subject line: LCSA 2016 RFP; CC email: firstname.lastname@example.org

 Craig Chase, 515-294-1854, email@example.com, Subject line: LCSA 2016 RFP; CC email: firstname.lastname@example.org

 Malcolm Robertson, 515-294-1166, email@example.com, Subject line: LCSA 2016 RFP; CC email: firstname.lastname@example.org

 Mark Rasmussen, 515-294-3711, email@example.com, Subject line: LCSA 2016 RFP

 Note to previous Leopold Center grantees: If you have a final report pending for a previously completed grant, it must be approved before we can consider a new pre-proposal from you.
 Please check with the appropriate manager if you have questions.

 What happens after submission?
-Pre-proposals will be screened for adherence to requirements found in this RFP as well as economic, environmental, community/social sustainability and fit with the Leopold Center mission priorities.
+Pre-proposals will be screened for adherence to requirements as well as economic, environmental, community/social sustainability and fit with the Leopold Center mission priorities.
 An invitation to submit a full proposal will be based upon review of all pre-proposals by the Leopold Center Advisory Board and staff.
 The Center will notify all applicants in September as to whether they will be invited to submit a full proposal.
 Full proposals will be due October 30 and funding decisions made by early January.